The Power of Contrast for Feature Learning: A Theoretical Analysis: The Impact of Labeled Data in Supervised Contrastive Learning

 \subsection{Information Filtering in Multi-Task Transfer Learning}

-Label information can tell us the beneficial information for the downstream task, and learning with labeled data will filter out useless information and preserve the decisive parts of core features.
-However, in transfer learning, the label information sometimes rather found to hurt the performance of contrastive learning.
-For example, in Table 4 of \citep{Islam2021ABS}, while supervised contrastive learning gains 8\% improvement in source tasks by incorporating label information, it improves only 1\% on generalizing to new datasets on average and can even hurt on some datasets.
+In this section, we show that the theoretical tools developed in this paper can be used to illustrate the role of label information when using contrastive learning in the transfer learning setting.
+Label information can tell us the beneficial information for the in-domain downstream task, and learning with labeled data will filter out useless information and preserve the decisive parts of core features.
+However, in transfer learning, the label information is sometimes rather found to hurt the performance of contrastive learning.
+For example, in Table 4 of \citet{Islam2021ABS}, while supervised contrastive learning gains 8\% improvement in source tasks by incorporating label information, it improves only 1\% on generalizing to new datasets on average and can even hurt on some datasets.
 Such observation implies that label information in contrastive learning has very different roles for generalization on source tasks and new tasks.
 In this section, we consider two regimes of transfer learning -- tasks are insufficient/abundant.
 In both regimes, we provide theories to support the empirical observations and further demonstrate how to wisely combine supervised and self-supervised contrastive learning to avoid those harms and achieve better performance.
-Specifically, we consider a transfer learning problem with regression settings.
-Suppose we have $T$ source tasks which share a common data generating model \eqref{model: spiked covariance}.
-In order to study the case of transfer learning, the labels are generated in a different way, that is, for the $t$-th task, the labels are generated by $ y^t = \langle w_t, z \rangle/\nu, $ where $w_t\in\mathbb{R}^r$ is a unit vector varying across tasks.
+Specifically, we consider a transfer learning problem with \textbf{regression setting and binary classification setting}.
+Suppose we have $T$ source tasks which share a common data generative model \eqref{model: spiked covariance}.
+For the $t$-th task, the labels are generated by $ y^t = \langle w_t, z \rangle/\nu $ in a regression setting while $y^t=\sign(\langle w_t, z \rangle)$ in a binary classification setting, where $w_t\in\mathbb{R}^r$ is a unit vector varying across tasks.
+These two settings share the same distribution for $x$ only differ in the way to generate the labels $y^t$.

 To incorporate label information, we maximize the Hilbert-Schmidt Independence Criteria (HSIC) \citep{gretton2005measuring,barshan2011supervised}, which has been widely used in literature \citep{song2007colored,song2007dependence,song2007supervised,barshan2011supervised}.